AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

 Buildr is built on top of Rake, so everything you can do in Rake you can continue to do in Buildr.
 However, Buildr is also a drop-in replacement for Maven-it uses the same conventions that Maven does, including ﬁlesystem layout, artifact speciﬁcations, and repositories.
 It also lets you use Ant tasks (including any custom ones) with zero conﬁguration.

-If you’re starting a new Java project, or looking for a replacement for Ant or Maven, we strongly suggest you consider Buildr, or Gradle if you prefer your DSLs in Groovy.
+If you're starting a new Java project, or looking for a replacement for Ant or Maven, we strongly suggest you consider Buildr, or Gradle if you prefer your DSLs in Groovy.

 ------
 ### An Overview of Build Tools: Psake